Montessori Visual Mobiles – When to Use Each Mobile (2-12 weeks)

 Consider the following practices for a calm and safe presentation:

 Montessori visual mobiles are intended for calm, supervised visual observation.
 They are offered when a baby is awake and settled, and they are removed when attention fades or rest is needed.
-Many families find it helpful to read about considerations for safe placement and use when preparing the environment, so that the mobile remains a quiet visual presence rather than something left unattended.
+These guidelines help ensure that the mobile remains a visual experience rather than something the baby attempts to reach or grasp prematurely.

 How to Place a Newborn Under a Mobile?